Top four race in the Premier League - Who can qualify?

 The 2021-22 Premier League season has reached the business end of the campaign and the ‘run-in’ is going to be wild up and down the league.

-Focusing on the top four battle, there are so many teams scrapping for fourth place.
+Focusing on the top four battle, at one point there were so many teams scrapping for fourth place.

 [ MORE: How to watch Premier League in USA ]

-With Manchester City and Liverpool battling for the title, the likes of Arsenal, Tottenham, and maybe even once-comfortably third-place Chelsea are battling it out to finish in the top four, Manchester United has joined Wolves and West Ham in flaming out of the race.
+With Manchester City and Liverpool battling for the title, the likes of Arsenal and Tottenham were hoping to catch Chelsea for third but would not happily settle for fourth and a return to the UEFA Champions League.
+Manchester United has joined Wolves and West Ham in flaming out of the race.

 Below we focus on the standings, fixtures, and analyze the top four hopes for the teams in the hunt, and we will update this article each week between now and the end of the season.